 Closing the AM/FM Radio Royalty Loophole

 SoundExchange supports legislation to close the decades-old loophole that allows AM/FM broadcasters to avoid paying royalties to recording artists and record labels when their recordings are played on the air.
-SoundExchange and members of the musicFIRST coalition are fighting to end this injustice.
+SoundExchange and members of the musicFIRST Coalition are fighting to end this injustice.

 Adding to the injustice of the existing system is the fact that the impact of this unfair treatment doesn’t stop at the U.S. border.
 American music is by far the most popular music in the world.
-However, because U.S. radio broadcasters refuse to pay artists when they use their recordings on the air, American artists and record labels are denied the estimated $100M in performance royalties annually that would be paid to them in nearly every other nation.
+However, because U.S. radio broadcasters refuse to pay artists when they use their recordings on the air, American artists and record labels are denied the estimated $200 million in performance royalties annually that would be paid to them in nearly every other nation.
 Instead, that income is left on the table overseas and never makes it back to the U.S. economy.